What is Double Declining Balance Method?

 The Double Declining Balance (DDB) Method is a system designed to accelerate the cost recovery of an asset's depreciable base.
 After all, most assets depreciate faster in their early years of service, and slower in their later years of service.
 The DDB method addresses that notion.

 In fact, as the name suggests, the DDB method results in a first-year depreciation expense of double the amount that could be expensed using the straight-line method.

-However, due to the way its calculated, the DDB method of depreciating an asset rarely fully depreciates the asset by the end of the recovery period.
-Therefore most companies switch to the straight-line method during the final year(s) of the recover period in order to fully depreciate the asset.
+However, due to the way it's calculated, the DDB method of depreciating an asset rarely fully depreciates the asset by the end of the recovery period.
+Therefore most companies switch to the straight-line method during the final year(s) of the recovery period in order to fully depreciate the asset.

 To calculate DDB, you first calculate the straight-line depreciation (SLD) expense percentage based on the acquisition cost (adjusted basis) of the asset -- while ignoring the salvage value -- and then double that percentage to arrive at the DDB percentage.

 For example, if you purchased a machine costing $10,000, with a salvage value of $1,000 and a useful life of 5 years, the SLD rate would be equal to 100% divided by 5, or 20%.
 Next, double the SLD rate to get the DDB rate, which in this case would be 40%.

 Therefore, the first year depreciation expense for the $10,000 machine would be equal to $4,000 (.40 X 10,000) -- provided the asset was placed in service on January 1, of that year.

 For all remaining years, the DDB depreciation expense would be calculated by multiplying the book value (acquisition cost minus accumulated depreciation) by the 40% rate -- except in the case where that result would cause the book value to drop below the salvage value.

 Example of How to Calculate Double Declining Depreciation